github/docs/content/code-security/security-overview/viewing-security-insights.md

 ### Alert trends graph

-The alert trends graph shows the change in the number of alerts in your organization over the time period you have chosen.
+The alert trends graph shows the change in the number of alerts in your organization{% ifversion security-overview-dashboard-enterprise %} or enterprise{% endif %} over the time period you have chosen.
 Alerts are grouped by severity.
 You can toggle the graph between open and closed alerts.

 Open alerts include both newly created and existing open security alerts.
 New alerts are represented on their creation date, while alerts that existed before the chosen time period are represented at the start of the period.
 Once an alert is remediated or dismissed, it is not included in the graph.
 Instead, the alert will move to the closed alerts graph.